 Our regular readers will be familiar with the development of this Plan, which has been coordinated by a range of groups working in cooperation – including TERN, the Ecological Society of Australia, and the Australian Academy of Science.

-TERN’s far-reaching networks have proved invaluable in drawing together the ecosystem science community to collaboratively build the Plan.
+TERN’s far-reaching networks have proved invaluable in drawing together the ecosystem studies community to collaboratively build the Plan.
 Since September 2013 over 650 people across the country have been actively involved in developing the Plan, taking the many opportunities provided to submit ideas and proposals for the future.

 As a result 90 proposals for strengthening and enhancing ecosystem science have been submitted through the planning process, covering a range of topics and activities that contribute to ecosystem science and management.
 These proposals form the foundations of the Plan, and were the primary consideration of the writing group that prepared the draft Plan throughout April 2014.